AlexandreLabau/Adaptation-HTSAT/README.md

 # HTS-Audio-Transformer

-This repository implements an Audio Transformer with a simplified installation process—eliminating the need for a `requirements.txt` file.
 Installation is performed via Conda and Pip, and configuration is managed in the `config.py` file.

 > **Note:** This repository is a refactored version of [RetroCirce/HTS-Audio-Transformer](https://github.com/RetroCirce/HTS-Audio-Transformer) with a streamlined organization for easier installation and usage.